Meet Mt. Rainier Guide Emily Johnston

 According to Johnston, the IMG All Women’s Climbs have a similar effect on clients.
 She says, “When I did the first all women’s climbs, I realized what was normal for me wasn’t normal for everyone.”
 That’s the key to the program.

-“It was empowering for people who came and climbed with us to see that this was totally normal for us and to realize, ‘I can do what they are doing,’” says Johnston.
+“It was empowering for women who came and climbed with us to see that this was totally normal for us and to realize, ‘I can do what they are doing,’” says Johnston.
 Along with women discovering their abilities, they come off of the mountain with new friendships and connections that last.

 “Women stay connected afterward,” Johnston explains.
 “Some of the women have climbed again together and some have trained together for something else.
 The experience creates a community.”